zekth/website-1/content/general-guides/_index.md

 date: 2017-07-21
 ---

 Since reef-pi is a DIY controller, users get to customize their build as per their needs.
 This leads to a lot of variations in different reef-pi builds.
 Irrespective of this, almost all reef-pi builds go through somewhat same build process.
-This section provides a high-level overview of the build and maintenance of a reef-pi controller along with detailed documentation on [software installation](/general-guides/install/), [circuit](/general-guides/electronics) and [housing](/general-guides/housing).
-These three are the most common aspects of every reef-pi build.
+This section provides a high-level overview of build and maintenance of a reef-pi controller along with detailed documentation on [software installation](/general-guides/install/), [circuit construction](/general-guides/electronics) and [enclosure construction](/general-guides/housing).
+These are the three common aspects of every reef-pi build.
 It is recommended to read through this documentation before starting with an actual build.

 ### Plan